 There are two phases of a hepatitis B infection:

-Chronic Hepatitis B can cause permanent damage to the liver and could lead to cirrhosis, liver failuer and liver cancer.
+Chronic hepatitis B can cause permanent damage to the liver, leading to cirrhosis, liver failure and liver cancer.

 You can help manage this disease by keeping your liver healthy.
 You should avoid alcohol and maintain a healthy diet and body weight.